SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 Steps for LOCAL installation
 ============================

+If you want to install CulebrONT in a local machine, please install Docker https://docs.docker.com/get-docker/.

 CulebrONT and dependencies and also every tool used to create a pipeline are available through a ``Docker Virtual Machine``.
 To install CulebrONT on *local* mode please follow this steps:

 1. Pull the build docker virtual machine and obtain test dataset